Demystifying Lipschitz verification: positive matrices, negative results: Beyond reachability: a positive proposal

-Plausibly, this principle generalizes to nonlinear \(\sigma\) and would suggest that well-conditioned neural parameterizations on which the trivial bound is tight can be reached by continuous optimization, which is hard in theory and easy in practice.
+It is plausible that the principle of Theorem~\ref{thm:condition-number-tightness-product-identity} generalizes to nonlinear \(\sigma\) and would suggest that well-conditioned neural parameterizations on which the trivial bound is tight can be reached by continuous optimization.
+It is folk wisdom that such a continuous optimization, while hard in theory, is tractable in practice, especially for overparameterized neural networks.
+(We leave the learning-theoretic investigation of this claim to future work.)